viscommworkshop/viscommworkshop.github.io/index.md

 ### Short Research Papers

 We invite submission of research papers between 2 and 6 pages long, with length matching content.
 Research papers will be reviewed based on how well claims are supported by evidence.
+Submissions are expected to include all materials and data needed to replicate and reproduce any figures, analyses, and methods.

 ### Short Position Papers